Nickname(s): The Natural State

 Admitted to US: 6/15/1836

-Arkansas was a Democratic one-party state until the passage of the Civil Rights Act of 1964 and Voting Act of 1965.
+Arkansas was a Democratic one-party state until the Civil Rights Act of 1964 and Voting Act of 1965.

 Fur Trading and Agriculture were the primary businesses in the early years.